Rahabhim/django-inventory/README.md

 ---

 * Object oriented approach to asset and inventory management.
-* CSV import utility.
-* Per asset or per item type photos and information.
-* Match suppliers to item types.
-* Site wide search capability.
-* User defined states (broken, in repairs, etc) for assets.
+* Double-ledger system, full traceability of assets
+* Department/Location structure of storage
+* Procurement wizard, guide the user to enter Purchase Orders
+* LDAP, CAS2 integration
+* Locking inventories, which prohibit modifications on earlier dates
 * An item can be defined as a supply to another item.
 * Assign assets to one or more individuals.
-* User photos.
-* Group assets, inventories or user per locations.
-* Purchase request and purchase orders.
+* Online documentation system for any screen/entity
+* Flexible reporting system, with Cube-like functionality

 Requirements